AnnaJacob93/cognitive-outsourcing-platform/README.md

 npm run dev
 ```

-The raw dataset and processed dataset are not included in this repository and are available on request.
+The raw and processed datasets are not included in this repository.
+They are included in the ZIP file submitted through the Solent submission link.